GTK-lab/chipseq/_episodes/04-annotation.md

 1. Select your genome assembly --- Select by clade, genome and assembly

-2. Select your interested dataset --- Select by Group, track and table
+2. Select your dataset of interest--- Select by Group, track and table

 3. Select suitable filter to your table --- Select by region, identifiers and filters.